chrisgrieser/nvim-kickstart-python/README.md

 ## Motivation
 <!-- vale Google.FirstPerson = NO -->
-While there are quite a few great nvim distros and nvim starter configs out there, one thing I somewhat missed was something like a base config for specific languages.
+While there are quite a few great nvim distros and nvim starter configs out there, one thing I somewhat missed was a base config for specific languages.
 I recently started to learn python and was missing a minimal example what the state-of-the-art nvim setup specifically for python is.

 After figuring most of it out, I decided to publish this config for others to use.
 It is intended as a launch point for python devs switching to nvim, or as a reference for nvim users who want to start doing python development.
 <!-- vale Google.FirstPerson = NO -->